'I have not been gagged': National MP Simon O'Connor on why he took down post on abortion

 Luxon said he had not had to tell other MPs not to post anything on the matter.
 "I was able to have a conversation with one MP that did, and it was very constructive, and that's how we do business in the National Party."

-Asked if he would have considered it so constructive if O'Connor had refused to remove the post, he said "for me it was pretty clear the post was going to come down, one way or another."
+Asked if he would have considered it so constructive if O'Connor had refused to remove the post, he said "for me it was pretty clear the post was going to come down, one way or another".

 "He had already got himself to that place before we had the call.
 The reality was it wasn't the National Party position and it was insensitive."